liferay/liferay-mobile-sdk/README.md

 	`context=calendar-portlet`.
 Under the hood, the SDK Builder will try to access `http://localhost:8080/calendar-portlet/api/jsonws?discover` to find
 	out which services are available for this portlet.
 Check if this URL is working before running the SDK.
-If it's not running, read the [About](#about) section.
-You may have forgotten to run `ant build-wsdd` on the portlet.
+If it's not running, you may have forgotten to run `ant build-wsdd` on the portlet.

 	* `filter` is used to filter on a single entity's services.
 If your portlet has several service entities, as defined in its `service.xml` file, select